SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code
 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D

-#Progress: 11/16
+#Progress: 12/16
-Built out add/remove methods for borrowers and books in MyLibrary class by writing failing tests first.
-Finished Lesson 11.
+Just wrote checkIn and checkOut methods for Book class.
+Finished Lesson 12.